-• retrieve a QueryBuilder from the SearchFactory as a starting point

-- · use the DSL to build a spatial query with your search center and radius - · optionally combine the resulting Query with other filters - call the createFullTextQuery() and use run it as any standard Hibernate or JPA Query
+- 1. retrieve a QueryBuilder from the SearchFactory - 2. use the DSL to build a spatial query, defining search center and radius - 3. optionally combine the resulting Query with other filters - 4. call the createFullTextQuery() and use the resulting query like any standard Hibernate or JPA query